RianReid/ceg3120/README.md

 - (one git server, one openldap server).

 The CEO has convinced a few developers to join in on the fun!
 Since the directory service isn't ready for deployment, you are going to write a script that creates users, groups, and gives those users access to certain places.

+- Uses the users-script and users.txt files in the scripts direcrory.
+Script is run with ./users-script users.txt